Jade plants are some of the most popular succulents that you’ll find. These neat little plants are pretty fun to take care of overall.

 Improper watering could keep the plant from growing.
 This goes both ways because you could water the plant too little or too much.

 As mentioned above, drainage is very important for jade plants.
-If you water the plant too much, then it won’t be able to drain properly between watering sessions.
+If you water the plant too much, it won’t be able to drain properly between watering sessions.

 This will lead to root rot which could eventually kill the plant.
-Be sure to only water the jade plant when you’ve checked the soil with your fingers and discovered that the soil is no longer damp.
+Be sure to only water the plant when you’ve checked the soil with your fingers and discovered that the soil is no longer damp.